 - All students are encouraged to familiarize themselves with and take advantage of services provided by The Student Success Team, including Student Access, Student Success Coaching, and tutoring.
 To request a student success coach to improve study skills, students should email firstname.lastname@example.org.

-- For tutoring, students can directly schedule an appointment with a tutor through the new Tutoring Bookings page.
+- For tutoring, students can directly schedule an appointment with a tutor through the Tutoring Services page.